 Each upgrade involves multiple technical and civil engineering components which will not all be completed at the same time, due to varying local circumstances.

 This can be due to a number of factors:-

 (c) Your telephone line may not be connected to a local (green) roadside cabinet but is connected directly to the exchange.
-These are called Exchange Only (EO) lines and they typically require the building of at least two new cabinets, meaning other locations are cheaper and upgraded sooner.
+These are called Exchange Only (EO) lines and they typically require the building of at least two new cabinets or the provision of fibre to the premise (FTTP).

 No. To get superfast broadband, you will need to place an order with an Internet Service Provider (ISP).
 This is because superfast broadband uses a different technology to your current broadband and an engineer needs to make changes to your local network and may need to visit your property.